The Role of the Family

-From the beginning of their children's stay at CIMA, parents can come visit them when it suits them, there are no visiting hours.
+From the beginning of their children's stay at CIMA, parents can come to visit them whenever they want, there are no visiting hours.

 Social workers and psychologists take advantage of these visits to interact with them, ensuring that they do not abandon their parental responsibilities towards their children.
-To complete the work with families, social workers and psychologists make home visits, giving priority to the most dysfunctional families.
+To complement the work with families, social workers and psychologists make home visits, prioritizing the most dysfunctional families.
 Training workshops are organized by sector for families living in the same district.
-These workshops tend to make fathers and mothers aware of the roles and competencies they should have and to promote their skills.
-The objective is also to enhance the lifestyle of families at an economic, nutritional level, etc.
+These workshops aim to raise awareness among parents about the roles and competencies they must have and to promote their skills.
+The goal is also to enhance the lifestyle of families in terms of economics, nutrition, etc.